 Overall, Perry’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-The percentage of adults in Perry with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.84% of adults in Perry have a bachelor's degree or advanced degree.
+The citizens of Perry are slightly less educated than the national average of 21.84% for the average city or town: 16.84% of adults in Perry have a bachelor's degree or advanced degree

 Perry is a somewhat ethnically-diverse city.
 The people who call Perry home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Perry residents report their race to be White.
 Important ancestries of people in Perry include German, English, French, Irish, and Italian.